Visitation Attorney in Lake County

 - Impose additional reasonable sanctions

 If the parents cannot agree on a shared custody and parenting time arrangement that is in the best interests of the child, the court will establish a plan that must be honored by each parent.
 The issues that come up during a divorce can lead to feelings of resentment and hostility between parents that inevitably affect a child’s well-being.
-Our firm is dedicated to helping families resolve those issues in the child’s best interest, through mediation if possible and litigation if necessary.
+As a Lake County visitation attorney, I am dedicated to helping families resolve those issues in the child’s best interest, through mediation if possible and litigation if necessary.